alces-software/flight-appliance-docs/docs/source/launch-aws/manual-launch.rst

 Launching a single Alces Flight instance on AWS
 ###############################################

 Alces Flight Compute is provided as a single multi-purpose Amazon Machine Image (AMI) which can be configured to run as a cluster login or compute node on Amazon Web Services (AWS) public cloud.
-An Amazon Cloud-formation template can be used to launch a number of instances at the same time, along with relevant infrastructure components (e.g. networks, security groups) to create a compute cluster quickly and easily.
+An Amazon CloudFormation template can be used to launch a number of instances at the same time, along with relevant infrastructure components (e.g. networks, security groups) to create a compute cluster quickly and easily.
 The AWS Marketplace provides users with a method to quickly locate the template and launch a cluster, based on a short list of configuration questions answered at launch time.

 For advanced users, or users that only require a single login node for their work, Alces Flight Compute can also be launched as a single instance.
 Users have access to the full range of Gridware software applications available on a compute cluster, and can choose to optionally add infrastructure and compute nodes to their environment at a later date.